cristinariso/propeller-nacelle/README.md

 # README

-This repository contains the code for a propeller-nacelle test case with polynomial nonlinearities.
-The paper is an adaptation of the model reported by Reed in the 1966 review paper.
+This repository contains the code for an analytical propeller-nacelle whirl flutter test case with polynomial nonlinearities.
+The model is an adaptation of the model reported by Reed in the 1966 review paper.

 ## Folder Structure